uofu-emb/rtos/labs/2.mocking/README.md

 ### Activity
 1. Create a new test, and implement `uart_poll_in` and `uart_poll_out` functions directly in the test.

-## Other techniques to be aware of.
+## Other techniques to be aware of

 ### Redefine macros